 How to Fix

 This is not a serious problem.
 To fix it, make sure you have installed the Enabler software, then:

-5. Follow the correct instructions, manually selecting the device driver "enb2000.inf" from c:\enabler.
+- Follow the correct instructions and install the driver from

 Once you have done this, start the Enabler Pump Server, and the system should be operational.